 The third alter frontal is the Red Alter Frontal at Nozeroy.
 Also attributed to the seventeenth century.

 The Red Altar Frontal is different to The Good Shepherd and The Good Samaritan in that there are no beads.
 All the embroidered embellishments on the what looks to be velvet cotton, are also made of wheat straw .
 This panel is approximately 10 feet long by 3 feet wide.
-According to Fitch’s observation, due to the sophistication if the execution of this piece, she is of the opinion this piece was made somewhat later than the previous two.
-Over all, it is extraordinary to realize at least 9 different embroidery techniques were discovered by fitch based upon her observation.
+According to Fitch’s observation, due to the sophistication of the execution of this piece, she is of the opinion this piece was made somewhat later than the previous two.
+Over all, it is extraordinary to realize at least 9 different embroidery techniques were discovered by Fitch based upon her observation.
 The 9 techniques were, two-strand plait, zig-zag (or open pattern work), couching, laid work, brick pattern padding, raised darning over straw, satin stitch over cord and straw braid.

-Described as possibly French, this portion of a robe is described by the Victoria and Albert Museum as, “This straw plait decorated piece is probably the back of a small image robe (used to dress a religious statue).
+Described as possibly French, this portion of a robe is described by the Victoria and Albert Museum as: “This straw plait decorated piece is probably the back of a small image robe (used to dress a religious statue).
 It was originally of crimson silk satin, but has drastically faded to cream.
 The robe is embroidered with two straw plait of whole stalks, couched with yellow silk to form a design consisting of scrolls forming ogee-shaped compartments which enclose a fleur-de-lis.
 Traces of cut thread and discoloured stitch holes within the straw design suggest that precious embellishment has carefully been removed at one point.
 It is likely that the use of straw was intentional and of specific importance, perhaps dressing religious statues during Michaelmas.
 Maybe the local saint was dressed in a straw decorated robe to further empower the blessing and protection of next year’s harvest.”
 Thought to be dated between 1670 and 1690.

 Straw embroidery continues for the next two centuries.